iamjprince/MagicMirror-Ubuntu/README.md

 - Test a build where the *magic* user was not created as a member of the *sudo* group.
   - Going through the history of the *magic* sudo commands, I don't see anything that was kept or couldn't have been done by another user.
   - This is a nice separation of privilege, *magic* can only affect changes specifically to MagicMirror<sup>2</sup> and not the system in general.
+- Walk through installing MMM-BackgroundSlideshow.
+That can be used as a template for installing other modules.

 ## Hardware

-I have two systems, both with a Gigabyte N3060TN-EM motherboard, 32 GB SSD, Intel Celeron N3060 CPU.
-Both have touchscreen displays.
+I have two systems, both with a Gigabyte N3060TN-EM motherboard, 32 GB SSD, and Intel Celeron N3060 CPU.
+Both have a touchscreen display.
 Both are in an all-in-one type configuration; the motherboard is mounted directly behind the display backlight.
 One system has 2 GB RAM.
 The other has been upgraded to 4 GB RAM and Wifi.
 Both displays are reflective enough that they could be used as a mirror.

 ## Random Notes and Observations